 This metaphor successfully works in both marketing and design.
 Having set who the potential user of the designed website or app is and researching the basic and extended data about this group of users, designers are able to create the solutions which will get close to the user along one or several factors.
 Let’s briefly review what aspects and factors can influence this process setting the directions of targeting.

 Geographic targeting.
 Location of the person is important to set the cultural background as well as the natural environment of using the product.
-It means that even one product can be different in some visual features or operational performance to satisfy users from the particular country or region, up to having different names to sound more catchy or informative on the local market.
+It means that even one product can be different in some visual features or operational performance to satisfy users from a particular country or region, up to having different names to sound more catchy or informative on the local market.

-Demographic targeting happens when creators and marketers are focused on catching attention and involving a particular demographic group, for example, based on age, ethnicity, income, qualification, marital status, having kids etc.
+Demographic targeting happens when creators and marketers are focused on catching attention and involving a particular demographic group, for example, based on age, ethnicity, income, qualification, marital status, having kids, etc.

 Behavioral targeting is based on defining the target audience along the particular models of behavior, for example, young adults regularly visiting night clubs or people buying coffee and drinking it on the go.

 Understanding the process and methods of targeting and getting this sort of knowledge enables designers to choose the shortcuts to users’ needs and wishes.
 That is why in cases of outsourcing design it’s highly advisable to take all the chances of getting maximum possible information about the potential users and business goals from the customer.
-One of the good methods is creating user personas, user stories and user cases, on which we will give more details in our next posts.
+One of the good methods is creating user personas, user stories, and user cases, on which we will give more details in our next posts.

 Hopefully, these insights will somehow help designers to get closer to the market creating goal-centered products for various businesses.
-Before soon, we will definitely provide you with new posts and thoughts on this theme, meanwhile here is the list of recommended articles which could be helpful.
+Before soon, we will definitely provide you with new posts and thoughts on this theme, meanwhile here is the list of recommended articles that could be helpful.